 In addition to workshops and training materials, the NEON project supports early career scientists through internships and seasonal work opportunities.
 Each year, the NEON project employees hundreds of field technicians to collect samples and observational data from the NEON sites.
 Technicians receive training in field and laboratory methods and protocols and gain valuable experience and professional connections.
 A variety of fieldwork opportunities are available to support NEON's aquatic and terrestrial programs, enabling researchers to look for positions that align with their areas of interest.
 Field technician positions are usually filled in the fall for the following spring and run from May through September in most locations.

 For the last five years, NSF has also funded research internships for students and recent graduates at NEON headquarters in Boulder.
 While the NEON project is not hosting interns for 2018, the program is expected to return in the future.

 Early career scientists have many opportunities to get involved with the NEON project in coming months.
 Here are a few to look for:

-- NEON-ESA Early Career Scholars (NCES) Program: This joint program between the NEON project and the Ecological Society of America (ESA), funded by NSA, provides early career scientists wishing to attend the ESA 2018 annual conference in New Orleans with $1500 to offset travel and registration costs.
+- NEON-ESA Early Career Scholars (NCES) Program: This joint program between the NEON project and the Ecological Society of America (ESA), funded by NSA, provides early career scientists wishing to attend the ESA annual meetings.
+For 2018, the program provides $1500 reeimbursemt to offset travel and registration costs to attend the meeting.
 Participants will also have the opportunity to attend a series of NEON workshops at the conference.
 (August 5–10, 2018) Application deadline: May 18, 2018.